 Skookum Creek Fish Hatchery has the potential to affect water temperature in the SFNR.
 The hatchery diverts water from Skookum Creek and discharges the water into the Nooksack River a few hundred feet downstream from the Skookum Creek Confluence.
-Wasteloads for points sources are typically set by limiting the temperature to that which would cause the temperature at the edge of the mixing zone to increase by no more than 0.3 °C when the receiving water is at the criteria, using the following equation:
+Wasteloads for point sources are typically set by limiting the temperature to that which would cause the temperature at the edge of the mixing zone to increase by no more than 0.3 °C when the receiving water is at the criteria, using the following equation:

+'''

+T{NPDES} = [16^{\circ} C(or13^{\circ} C) - 0.3] + [chronic \ dilution \ factor] \times 0.3 (Equation 7)

+Where:

+TNPDES is effluent temperature,

+'''

-$T{NPDES} = [16^{\circ} C(or13^{\circ} C) - 0.3] + [chronic \dilution \factor] \times 0.3 \quad (Equation 7)$ Where: TNPDES is effluent temperature, Chronic\dilution\factor = $(Q{eff} + 0.25 \times Q{7Q10})/Q{eff}$ , $Q{eff}$ is effluent flow, $Q{7Q10}$ is 7Q10 river flow (cfs), and assumes 25% by volume mixing allowance.
+Chronic_dilution_factor = $(Q{eff} + 0.25 \times Q{7Q10})/Q{eff}$, Q{eff} is effluent flow, Q{7Q10} is 7Q10 river flow (cfs), and assumes 25% by volume mixing allowance.

 However in this case the Hatchery intake water is often well above the numeric water quality criteria.
 The hatchery has not been able to cool the water before it enters the hatchery and likewise at this time could not cool the water after it leaves the hatchery.
-Even if the hatchery did not divert the warm water that warm water would still be flowing into the South Fork.
+Even if the hatchery did not divert the warm water, that warm water would still be flowing into the South Fork.
 In this TMDL we are setting a wasteload allocation that limits the heat added to the water during hatchery operations.
 The hatchery is limited to discharging water no warmer than the criteria when the influent water is 0.3 °C cooler than the numeric criteria.
-When the influent temperature is warmer than the numeric criteria the wasteload allocation is influent temperature plus 0.3 °C. This wasteload allocation is to be applied as a 7-day average of the daily maximum temperatures (7-DADMAX).
+When the influent temperature is warmer than the numeric criteria, the wasteload allocation is influent temperature plus 0.3 °C. With a mixing zone which has a dilution factor greater than 3 this allows a temperature increase of less than 0.1 °C at the edge of the mixing zone.
+The increase will be less than 0.1 °C on the overall river.
+This wasteload allocation is to be applied as a 7-day average of the daily maximum temperatures (7-DADMAX).
 These limits are summarized in Table 39.